lovetaneja/elasticsearch/README.md

  # STEP 6 - Set Up API Gateway

-  1. Wrote a Clouformation Template to create ApiGateway, ApiGateway Method, ApiGateway Deployment and Stage.
+  1. Wrote a Cloudformation Template to create ApiGateway, ApiGateway Method, ApiGateway Deployment and Stage.

   2. Tested it with following URLs: